joshlevinson/Sample-WP2Markdown/Getting Started/email-strategy.md

 - [What are your success metrics?](/Getting%20Started/email-responses.md "Email Responses")

  Setting up your first campaigns in Suite is so easy, so make sure you know exactly what your strategy is and you can be sure to get off to a flying start.
-And of course Emarsys Support will be on hand to make sure youÂ don't makeÂ any mistakes that could cost you time or money.
+And of course Emarsys Support will be on hand to make sure you don't make any mistakes that could cost you time or money.